Paganini134/Classification_Diffusion_1/README.md

 # Chest Tumor Detection Using Diffusion Models

 A research-driven project aimed at detecting chest tumors using high-resolution medical imaging datasets.
-This approach leverages **Diffusion Models** and has shown to outperform conventional CNN-based architectures like ResNet-18, ResNet-50, and GoogleNet.
+This approach leverages **Diffusion Models** and has been shown to outperform conventional CNN-based architectures like ResNet-18, ResNet-50, and GoogleNet.

 ---